-Have you ever cooked some chicken, eaten until you’re full and then put the excess in the fridge?
-It was days later when you realized that the chicken was still in the fridge, and wondered if it’s still good to eat.
-Maybe this is why you’re on this page right now.
-How long does cooked chicken last in the fridge is your question?
+Have you ever cooked some children, eaten until you were full, and then put the excess in the fridge?
+Days later, you realize that the chicken is still in the fridge and wonder if it is still good to eat.
+Maybe this is why you’re on this article right now.
+Your question is, how long does cooked chicken last in the fridge?

 How long does Cooked Chicken Last In the Fridge?

-According to the USDA, refrigerated cooked chicken is safe to eat for 3-4 days (this is the same for turkey or all poultry) if it’s stored correctly.
-If you have raw chicken in your fridge, then it can be stored for about 1-2 days.
+According to the USDA, refrigerated cooked chicken is safe for 3-4 days (the same for turkey or all poultry) if stored correctly.

-Putting cooked chicken in your freezer will extend its life, giving you 3 months before it goes bad.
+Putting cooked chicken in the freezer will extend your time, giving you three months before it goes bad.

 How Can You Tell if Chicken is Bad?

 It’s hard to know if the cooked chicken is bad by taste or smell.
-Bacteria may be present, like salmonella, if the chicken wasn’t cooked properly, and this could make you very sick.
+Bacteria may be present, like salmonella, if the chicken isn’t cooked properly, and this could make you very sick.

 How Should You Store Chicken In Your Fridge?